Back to resources

 Regression metrics

-Regression metrics are involved with predicting a numeric value.
-For example, the 9- Mean Squared Error (9-MSE) metric is one of the most popular regression metrics used in ML modeling.
-The 9-MSE metric is used to calculate the average squared error between the model’s predicted values and actual values.
+Regression metrics are essential quantitative measures used to evaluate the performance and accuracy of a regression model's predictions.
+For example, the Mean Squared Error (MSE) metric is one of the most popular regression metrics used in ML modeling.
+The MSE metric is by taking the average square differences between the model’s predicted values and actual values.
+Other regression metrics include Mean Absolute Error (MAE) and R-squared.

 Classification metrics

-Each of these metrics are critical to understanding how to increase accuracy of machine learning models and improve overall performance.
-However, because models are so opaque in nature, developers often operate with low visibility as these metrics are being used to evaluate model performance.
-This is where bias and other performance issues can begin to creep in.
+Metrics are critical to understanding how to improve the overall performance.
+However, even with a strongly performing model bias and other issues can begin to creep in.
 So, what can be done?
-Let’s see how an MPM platform can solve this problem.
+Let’s see how an AI observability platform can solve this problem.

-Discover how to increase accuracy of machine learning models with an MPM platform
+Discover how to increase performance of machine learning models with an AI observability platform

-A Model Performance Management (MPM) platform acts as a control system at the core of the MLOps lifecycle.
+An AI Observability platform acts as a control system at the core of the MLOps lifecycle.
 Because of frequent data changes, the performance of a machine learning model can fluctuate over time.
 This means that no one will know exactly how a model will perform until it is deployed and tested against real life scenarios.
 That’s why constant ML monitoring is needed to ensure that a model is performing as expected on an ongoing basis.
-Here is a visual representation of what an MPM platform looks like in practice:
+Here is a visual representation of what an AI observability platform looks like in practice:

 Fiddler MPM lifecycle

-As an example, let’s explore how an MPM platform can be used to overcome the challenge of model bias.
+As an example, let’s explore how an AI observability platform can be used to overcome the challenge of model bias.

 Model bias

 Since models are trained using existing data, they have the potential to propagate existing bias or even introduce new bias.
-But with an MPM platform, model bias can be detected and eradicated before any harm is done.
-An MPM platform can explain where issues are arising and trigger alerts that are shared with all stakeholders, thus improving accuracy and increasing transparency.
+But with an AI observability platform, model bias can be detected and eradicated before any harm is done.
+An AI observability platform can explain where issues are arising and trigger alerts that are shared with all stakeholders, thus improving performance and increasing transparency.

-An MPM platform allows ML teams to augment their traditional monitoring processes with explainable AI, providing actionable, real-time insights into ML performance.
+An AI observability platform allows ML teams to augment their traditional monitoring processes with explainable AI, providing actionable, real-time insights into ML performance.
 In short, machine learning is no longer a black box.

 Interested in seeing how Fiddler can help you maintain a high-performance model?
-Request a demo and discover what Fiddler can do for you today.
+Try Fiddler for free today!